zotonic/zotonic/doc/manuals/upgrading.rst

 Database changes
 ................

-The behaviour of automatically serializing Erlang terms into the database (on ``bytea`` columns) as been made explicit.
+Due to the introduction of the new database driver, the behaviour of automatically serializing Erlang terms into the database (on ``bytea`` columns) as been made explicit.
 To enable serialization of database values, you have to tag them with the new ``?DB_PROPS(...)`` macro.
 Unserialization of terms is still done automatically.

 Postback and javascript changes